 VNC is akin to TeamViewer, but fully free.
 It does not use TeamViewer's centralized server method, instead VNC server and client communicate directly.
 TeamViewer at first started as an offshoot from VNC.

-The easiest path to VNC is to reinstall Linux using CentOS 8.3, also downloadable from our site, meaning new installs will be ready for VNC from the getgo.
-Older systems needs to install a component called "tigervnc-server".
-This may not be possible for too old Linux.
-But for an M4 running Scientific Linux 7.6 or newer, it can be downloaded by executing "sudo yum install tigervnc-server".
+The easiest path to VNC is to reinstall Linux using CentOS 8.3, downloadable from our site, meaning new installs will be ready for VNC from the getgo.
+Systems that originated prior to March 2021 need an additional component called "tigervnc-server".
+This software may not be available for old operative systems but should still be available, on the Internet, for Scientific Linux 7.6 or later.

 To access Olex over Internet, the router may need reconfiguring.
 The feature is called "port forwarding", "DMZ", or other buzzwords.
 It varies greatly between different routers.
 Google for how to run VNC via Internet.

-Skipper should probably not modify their router themselves.
-It may surpass their abilities.
-Instead, Olex resellers might sell dedicated routers preconfigured for VNC.
+Skippers should probably not modify their router themselves.
+Olex resellers might assist with configuring existing routers, or provide dedicated routers preconfigured for VNC.